IronCore864/yaml-config-env-interpolation/README.md

 ## Notes

-- Circular dependencies may result in an error message indicating the inability to resolve further.
+- Circular dependencies result in an error.
 - To include a literal `$` in the result value, escape it using `$$` in the input value.
 Maybe this feature should be removed because it's not usual to pass in a literal `$` as env var.

 ## Sample Usages

-### Standard Case

-Sample `environment.yaml`:
+File `environment1.yaml`:

 ```yaml
 environment: